TheRenegadeCoder/sample-programs-website/sources/programs/reverse-string/swift/how-to-implement-the-solution.md

 ```

 As we can see, reversing a string in Swift is pretty short and sweet.
 At this
-point, let’s dig into the code a bit.
+point, letâ€™s dig into the code a bit.

 ### Foundation